Common law and commercial set 2TG gives pupils plenty of chance to hear their own voice in a courtroom.

 Lee Tyler tells us about his relationship with pupils: “As clerks we foster relations between our core insurer clients and pupils early on, so from day one of their second six they've already got a client base.”
 Pupils get an award of £55,000 topped up with guaranteed earnings of £15,000 in the second six to form one of the highest pupil pay packages at the Bar.
 "Ordinarily pupils will exceed the guaranteed earnings in their second six," pupillage committee member Luka Krsljanin says.

 Pupils complete two advocacy exercises in the first six.
 One takes the form of a freezing injunction application supported by a written skeleton; the second is a mini-trial hosted “just before pupils get on their feet to give them some experience.”
 These aren't formally assessed, but 2TG maintains a pretty intensive regime to keep pupils in the loop about their progress.
 There are a series of written exercises sprinkled throughout pupillage, after which supervisors conclude whether tenancy is looking likely.
 “What I loved about it was how clear everything was,” a past pupil recounted.
 Luka Krsljanin says: "Chambers is expanding and we'll keep as many people on as we can."
-In 2018, both pupils secured tenancy.
+In 2019, all three pupils took up tenancy.

 You've got the gig